ckfinder/ckfinder-docs-samples/README.md

 This plugin illustrates how to show, style and add information to the Status Bar.

-Creating plugins
+Creating Plugins
 ----------------

-To learn about creating plugins visit [CKFinder documentation](http://docs.cksource.com/ckfinder3/#!/guide/dev_plugins).
+To learn about creating plugins visit the [CKFinder documentation](http://docs.cksource.com/ckfinder3/#!/guide/dev_plugins).

 License
 -------